Unleash/unleash/README.md

 After numerous request we have created a separate company, Unleash-hosted, which offer Unleash as a Service.
 Unleash-hosted allows you to focus on you core business and have someone else taking care of hosting and maintaining Unleash.

-Go to [unleash-hosted.com](https://www.unleash-hosted.com/open-source) to learn more about this offering.
+Go to [unleash-hosted.com](https://www.unleash-hosted.com/open-source) to learn more about this offering and start using Unleash today.
 This service also includes official support.

 # Developer Guide